How GEA Dairy Herd Management Systems Improve Efficiency

 Looking Down the Road

-There is still plenty of room for growth in the technology currently being used.
-The data-specific points can be adapted to better serve your needs.
+There is still plenty of room for growth in the technology your currently using.
+The data-specific points can adapt to better serve your needs.

 “By considering specific record needs, the producer is better equipped to choose an appropriate software package,” write Bir and Ladd.
 “The hardest steps to valuable recordkeeping are (1) making time for recordkeeping, (2) determining the herd information that is economically feasible to collect and (3) summarizing the herd data for use in the decision-making process.”